 The following is a short story written for a creative writing subject I took in the second half of 2020.
 It is a stand-alone piece, and has been edited since it’s original submission based on feedback.

 As I stood in a dead Fetan man’s uniform, I felt my fellow officer’s eyes on me, invisible as they lay prone around the edge of the crater.
 Even though the crater’s magical aspects were long dead, I still felt wary at the sight of the bodies around me.
 The way the Fetans had fought the war in recent months was brutal.
 They had utilised weaponised potions; which would burst upon impact and create craters such as these.
 Those who were not killed by the force of the blast, were quickly wiped out by whatever magic they conjured.
 After waiting for what felt like an hour, the woodland fairy appeared.
 I watched her glide quickly down from the sky from behind a passing cloud, before she slowed to halt, and lightly placed her feet on the ground.
-A woman, dressed in black fatigues, with large wings that were transparent, but reflected the moonlight along it’s plastic film-like texture.
+A woman, dressed in black fatigues, with large transparent wings that reflected the moonlight along it’s plastic, film-like texture.

 “…you’re not my usual contact.”
 She said, coldly.

-“He was killed in battle today- Went over the top.”
+“He was killed in battle today- went over the top.”
 I resisted the urge to shiver as she looked over my uniform.

 “Well, what’s the difference between a Fetan soldier and another anyway?”
 As she spoke, she produced the wooden lyre from behind her back, it’s black strings barely visible in the moonlight.
 “Remember, it will command the dead until-”